Associated Jewish Charities of Baltimore

 Overview

-The organization addresses charitable, educational, religious, humanitarian, health, cultural, and social service needs primarily within the Jewish community, while also supporting select non-Jewish organizations in education, health, arts, and culture throughout central Maryland.
-Following the events of October 7, 2023, The Associated has made countering antisemitism and hate a strategic priority, launching the Center for Countering Antisemitism and Hate to coordinate efforts across the community, with particular focus on supporting K-12 students and college campuses.
+The organisation addresses charitable, educational, religious, humanitarian, health, cultural, and social service needs primarily within the Jewish community, while also supporting select non-Jewish organisations in education, health, arts, and culture throughout central Maryland.
+Following the events of October 7, 2023, The Associated has made countering antisemitism and hate a strategic priority, launching the Centre for Countering Antisemitism and Hate to coordinate efforts across the community, with particular focus on supporting K-12 students and college campuses.

 Andrew Cushnir became President and CEO in April 2024, bringing 20 years of Jewish Federation experience from his previous role as executive vice president and chief development officer of the Jewish Federation of Greater Los Angeles.